South-Schools-Tech-Team/airbyte/README.md

 - **Components:**

   1. **Docker Airbyte-prod**:
-     - The production instance is containerized using Docker, interacting with the existing database.
+     - The production instance is the same as version 0
   2. **DB Migration Script**:
      - Facilitates data migration from the current database to a new backup instance.
   3. **Airbyte-prod-backup-replica-2**:
-     - A backup replica of `airbyte-prod`, managed using a custom command-line tool named `abctl`.
+     - A backup replica of `airbyte-prod`, managed using then new command line tool introduced by Airbyte - `abctl`.
   4. **core-worker-01**:
-     - A core worker service connected to a separate database, supporting the backup replica.
+     - The database for the replica is now stored and managed externally and resides on the core worker.
 - **Data Flow and Migration Process:**
-  - The **DB Migration Script** is used to migrate data from `Docker Airbyte-prod` to `core-worker-01`, ensuring that both the backup replica (`airbyte-prod-backup-replica-2`) and the core worker are synchronized with the production instance.
+  - The **DB Migration Script** is used to migrate data from `airbyte-prod` to `core-worker-01`, ensuring that both the backup replica (`airbyte-prod-backup-replica-2`) and the original prod (`airbyte-prod`) are synchronized with the production instance.
-  - This setup establishes a failover mechanism and provides backup capabilities, enhancing the resilience of the system.
+  - This setup establishes the following things.
+    1. The production airbyte is constantly replicated
+    2. The new command line tool abctl will be tested on the replica

 ---

 ## **Version 2: Final Architecture**

-- **Objective**: Refine the architecture by restructuring components and integrating new services to improve modularity and fault tolerance.
+- **Objective**: To make airbyte completely fault tolerant and even when the production server crashes an up to date replica should always be available for use.

 - **Components:**